fmd-project-team/FMD-WebsiteDatabases/readme.md

+When creating a pull request, always update this list as well.
+Otherwise the request may be declined until you update the list.

 | Website              | Updated    | Status   | Directory pages | Manga  |
 |:---------------------|:----------:|:--------:|:---------------:|:------:|
 | 3asq                 | 09.06.2019 | OK       |                 | 190    |